Winston Mosely, Killer of Kitty Genovese (Via Murderpedia)

 So I got out my phone and called 911.
 I stood there blocking the driveway for about 3 minutes until a fire department ambulance pulled up to deal with him and then I went on my way.

 That got me thinking about the Kitty Genovese story.

+When I was growing up in the 1960s and 1970s, one of the most famous Moral Lessons of Our Time was the 1964 murder of Kitty Genovese.
 It came up all the time in editorials, sermons, graduation speeches, and other forms of upbraiding uplift: All Americans were guilty of apathy, of not wanting to get involved.

 The one thing the murder of Kitty Genovese didn’t have much to do with in the respectable discourse of the time was crime.
 Or if it did, it was proof that Society’s Apathy was preventing us from dealing with the Root Causes of Crime, such as poverty.

 The official lesson that respectable, law-abiding citizens were to blame for the woman’s murder was driven home by the famous first sentence of the New York Times article about

 “For more than half an hour thirty-eight respectable, law-abiding citizens in Queens watched a killer stalk and stab a woman in three separate attacks in Kew Gardens.”That turns out to have been quite exaggerated, although still true to some extent.